admb-project/admb/scripts/installers/packagemaker/README.txt

         Estimating row 1 out of 2 for hessian Estimating row 2 out of 2 for hessian

-6. Consult the ADMB manuals for description of the simple output files.

-Help
-====
-If help is needed, please email the ADMB users group <users@admb-project.org>.
+    Read [manuals](http://ftp.admb-project.org/admb-11.2/manuals/) for more information.

+---
+For help and support, contact <users@admb-project.org>.